-The toilet is efficient and easy to operate.
 Prior to using the sanitation system, it is strongly recommended to flush the toilet several times to release sufficient water into the holding tank.
 Generally, more water is required only when flushing solids.

-A CAUTION It is important to prevent solid waste buildup.
-Follow the toilet manufacturer's recommended instructions each time after emptying the black water holding tank.
-To prevent help toilet blockage, always use RV grade single-ply toilet paper.
-Do not flush paper towels, diapers, sanitary napkins or other foreign objects down the toilet.
-Do not use chlorine (undiluted) or caustic chemicals, such as laundry bleach or drain opening types, in the toilet system.
+- ☐ It is important to prevent solid waste buildup.
+Follow the toilet manufacturer's recommended instructions each time after emptying the black water holding tank. - To help prevent toilet blockage, always use RV grade single-ply toilet paper.
+Do not flush paper towels, diapers, sanitary napkins or other foreign objects down the toilet. - Do not use chlorine (undiluted) or caustic chemicals, such as laundry bleach or drain opening types, in the toilet system.
 These products damage the seals in toilets and dump valves.